OHDSI/EmpiricalCalibration/cran-comments.md

-This update provides one bugfix and one new feature (see NEWS)
+This update provides one bugfix and one change (see NEWS)

 ---